Collegiate Contest & Awards

 The FOI/Legal Hotline is a free service to collegiate members that provides members with prompt, free advice and answers to legal and FOI questions.
 Consultation is available in areas including: open records and meetings, access to courts, law enforcement procedures, shield law, invasion of privacy, copyright law, advertising regulations, ethics and libel/defamation.

-2020-2021 collegiate membership dues are based on your college’s undergraduate enrollment.
-Diane, our accounting manager, will be in touch with advisers in Sept.
-2020 with an invoice based on your school’s undergrad enrollment.
+Collegiate membership dues are based on your college’s undergraduate enrollment.
+Diane, our accounting manager, will be in touch with advisers in Sept. of each academic year with an invoice based on your school’s undergrad enrollment.
 Dues must be paid before you can order Press IDs, use our services and participate in activities.
 Review or initiate your membership by selecting your school’s undergraduate enrollment to determine your current dues.